Department of Social and Decision Sciences

 * 88-120 should be taken as the first course in the Decision Science sequence.
 It is intended for students in their first or second year; it is offered in Fall and Spring semesters.
 It may be taken as late as the junior year.

 This is presented as a recommended plan for completing major requirements.
 The major can be completed in as few as two years (not that it must be), but students may not have time for other opportunities such as additional majors or study abroad.
-Students may declare their major as early as the third week of the spring semester in the freshman year.
+Students may declare their major as early as the third week of the spring semester in the first year.
 Students who are planning to attend the Washington Semester Program, to study abroad, to apply for the Heinz Accelerated Masters Program, or to pursue an additional major/minor may have a very different curriculum map and should consult early – and often – with the Decision Science Academic Advisor.

 Students are encouraged to consider the Washington Semester Program as part of their education.
 Suitable courses will be considered as fulfilling requirements of electives in the major.
 Please send the course syllabus, along with a note explaining how the course addresses fundamental aspects of decision science in one of the six elective categories.